Kernix13/rural-homestead/livable-sheds-notes.md

 ### Delivery

-- The foundation is literally, the foundation of the project so it’s vital to plan this part properly
+- The foundation is literally, the foundation of the project so it's vital to plan this part properly
-- Most shed companies will deliver a pre-built shed, up to 14’ wide, to your location for free (based on mileage).
+- Most shed companies will deliver a pre-built shed, up to 14' wide, to your location for free (based on mileage).
 A few shed companies will even build the shed on-site, typically with surcharges for that option
-- Your local municipality may require poured concrete footings, poured piers, and/or a foundation wall to create a crawl space, seal plates, a center beam, tie downs, underpinning, etc. None of these are included as a part of the shed company’s delivery service
+- Your local municipality may require poured concrete footings, poured piers, and/or a foundation wall to create a crawl space, seal plates, a center beam, tie downs, underpinning, etc. None of these are included as a part of the shed company's delivery service
 - <ins>When you get the foundation requirements, it is good to work with the shed company to ensure they are aware of that plan</ins>.
 You can expect the shed company to block the building and raise it 2ft - 3 ft off the ground.
-They may have a slight charge for blocks if you don’t have them on hand.
+They may have a slight charge for blocks if you don't have them on hand.
 - _Depending on the size of the building and the foundation, you may be required to hire a crane to put the building in place.
 While this is an additional cost to consider, this process is quite normal and to be expected for larger units_

 ................ _SPECIFIC INFORMATION BELOW HERE_ .......................